The biological role of minerals

 Why is this important for IBD?

-In a scientific study published in 2013 (link here) it was shown that people with inflammatory bowel disease such as Crohn’s disease and ulcerative colitis are at increased risk from mineral and vitamin deficiency because of increased inflammation in the gut and reduced eating habits.
+In a scientific study published in 2013 (here) it was shown that people with inflammatory bowel disease such as Crohn’s disease and ulcerative colitis are at increased risk from mineral and vitamin deficiency because of increased inflammation in the gut and reduced eating habits.
 The consultants at LGC (London Gastroenterology centre) are experts in managing IBD as well as other digestive complaints.
 They offer endoscopy and colonoscopy which may be needed for diagnosing these illnesses.
 If you are concerned about your digestive health, why not book an appointment with us.
 We would love to help you!